Stuartpkd/Goblin-Crypt/README.md

 ### Code structure:

 My code structure is definitely not a typical structure that you would see in an average Python project.
 However I think it ended up suiting my needs for the project itself.
 The main body of code is broken up into while true statements.
 These are triggered by certain variables being set to true, after the player has made certain choices.
-I then thought putting all of this into one function that could be called.
+I then thought of putting all of this into one function that could be called.
 This would make resetting the game a lot easier.
-In the future if I were to make something like this again, I would rely heavier on functions to be called instead of variables.
+In the future if I were to make something like this again, I would rely more on functions to be called instead of variables.

 ### Clear screens and Print delays: